Jesus-Ayala-Salazar/search-engine/README.md

 Search Engine
 ===
-We are attempting to create a search engine that will go through a corpus of UC Irvine webpages.
+We created a search engine that goes through a corpus of more than 37,000 UC Irvine webpages.
-> Move fast and break things [Mark Zuckerberg]

-## Table of Contents

-[TOC]

-## Notes
+## Next steps
-* WARNING: Numbers such as "21576" or any other irrelevant sort is still accounted for.
-So webpages that have a lot of numbers (see 0/438) will be in our db; which is not good
+* Improve tokenizer by implementing a more stringent filtering algorithm

 ## To-Do

 **Bare-minimum** implementation

 - [x] Tokenize words
-- [x] Use lemmitization
+- [x] Use lemmatization
-- [ ] Inverted index
+- [x] Inverted index
-- [ ] Add to mongoDB
+- [x] Add to mongoDB
-- [ ] User search ability
+- [x] User search ability

 **Stretch Goals**
-- [ ] Impement PageRank
+- [x] Implement GUI
-- [ ] Implement GUI
+- [ ] Implement PageRank